Nafehamad/school/README.md

 # School Application
-Node JS application built using express js, Mysql and Sequelise.The application is about school where manager,teacher and student interact with each other through courses and grades.
+Node JS application built using express js, Mysql and Sequelise.
+Containing the real the real world example(CRUD,Auth).
+The application is about school where manager,teacher and student interact with each other through courses and grades.

 # How to use
 * Each user should have an account with valid email.